ashawkey/dimr/README.md

 ### Evaluation

 We provide 4 metrics for evaulation the instance mesh reconstruction quality.
-For the IoU evaluation, we rely on [binvox](https://www.patrickmin.com/binvox/) to voxelize meshes (via trimesh), so make sure it can be found in the system path.
+For the IoU evaluation, we rely on [binvox](https://www.patrickmin.com/binvox/) to voxelize meshes (via trimesh's API), so make sure it can be found in the system path.

 ```bash
 ## first, prepare GT instance meshes